Brian Duffield

 Brian Duffield (born November 5, 1985) is an American filmmaker.
-He wrote and directed the 2023 sci-fi horror film No One Will Save You and the 2020 dark comedy coming-of-age film Spontaneous.
+He wrote and directed the 2026 survival thriller film Whalefall, the 2023 sci-fi horror film No One Will Save You and the 2020 dark comedy coming-of-age film Spontaneous.
 His previous writing credits include Love and Monsters (2020), Underwater (2020), The Babysitter (2017) and Insurgent (2015).
 He is known for having multiple spec scripts featured in The Black List, an industry log of highly regarded but unproduced screenplays, including his scripts for Jane Got a Gun (2015) and Your Bridesmaid is a Bitch.

 Early life

 Duffield was born on November 5, 1985, the son of Brenda and Brian Duffield.
 He has two sisters and spent the first nine years of his life in Harrisburg, Pennsylvania.
 In 1995, he moved with his family to rural Ireland when his parents decided to become evangelical missionaries.
 He later described the surroundings of the area in which they settled as being completely remote and lacking in popular culture.
 He attended school in County Kildare; in one classroom, three separate grades were being taught by one teacher, which he described as "very Little House on the Prairie-esque".
 He moved back to the U.S. upon graduating from high school in 2004.

 Duffield graduated from both Temple University and Messiah College in 2008.
 After graduation, he moved to Universal City, California for a summer internship through Temple University at the Oakwoods apartments prior to the 2007–08 Writers Guild of America strike and at the beginning of the Great Recession.
 From there, he worked various jobs before becoming a professional screenwriter.
 His first job in Los Angeles was at the now defunct Storyopolis, a children's book store/art gallery, in Studio City, where he worked with writer Blake Harris.
 He has also worked as an assistant and script reader within the film industry for several years.
 Prior to selling his first spec screenplay, Duffield was a temporary employee at the Lucky Brand Jeans factory in nearby Vernon, California.